PyAntony/shape_positions/README.md

 ```
 (These methods relate to Scala syntax, for Java you must use the **new** keyword only.)

-Valid rectangles have 90-degrees angles and only vertical or horizontal sides; no diagonal sides allowed.
+Valid rectangles have 90-degrees angles and only vertical or horizontal sides; points should be aligned correctly.
 To determine the position of the rectangles you can use the RectangleAnalyzer class or
 use the traditional dot notation.
 Examples:
 ```scala